inducer/loopy/doc/tutorial.rst

 Type inference for temporaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most :mod:`loopy` code can be written so as to be type-generic, so
+Most :mod:`loopy` code can be written so as to be type-generic (with types
+determined by parameters passed at run time).
+The same is true for
-specifying a type for the variable is optional.
-The angle brackets alone
+temporary variables--specifying a type for the variable is optional.
+As you
-denote that a temporary should be created, and the type of the variable
+can see in the code below, angle brackets alone denote that a temporary
+should be created, and the type of the variable will be deduced from the
-will be deduced from the expression being assigned.
+expression being assigned.

 .. doctest::